AdaCore/spark2014/lrm/source/introduction.rst

 ---------------------

-In addition to the core |SPARK| language subset, the language may define a number of *Profiles* which are designed to meet the needs of particular
+In addition to the core |SPARK| language subset, the language will define a number of *Profiles* which are designed to meet the needs of particular

 - Application domains - for example, server-class air-traffic management systems,